 Before venturing up Gold Hill, one might want to fuel up at Ye Olde Two Brewers pub on St James’s Street, a lane of pretty stone cottages.
 On arriving at the top, one can reward oneself with a drink at The Mitre Inn or at one of the many tea rooms on the High Street.
 For fine dining there is the Grosvenor Arms, a smart boutique hotel and a favourite place to stay for the London set.

 Located towards the lower end of Gold Hill and accessible by car is Folly Cottage, a late Victorian end-of-terrace cottage which is on the market with Rural View.
 The modest red brick exterior belies the extent and charming character of the accommodation inside.
 Stylishly refurbished in recent years, the property enjoys a lovely outlook at the back and offers scope to make further improvements including converting the existing top floor studio room into a fourth bedroom.
-The guide price is £425,000 and more information is available from Rural View on 01722 716895.
+The guide price is £425,000 and more information is available from the town property estate agents Rural View on 01722 716895.